 If you have any questions about any emails you may have received from Scott Credit Union, please contact our Member Service Center at 618-345-1000 or toll free at 1-800-888-4728.

-A new credit card scam is currently being used to gain people’s credit card information so they can purchase items fraudulently.
+A common credit card scam is being used to gain people’s credit card information so they can purchase items fraudulently.
 Please be aware of the scam and avoid giving any information.

 The scammers provide YOU with all the information, except the one piece they want.
 Note, the callers do not ask for your card number; they already have it.